yzziizzy/gpuedit/DEVELOPMENT.md

 * Breadcrumbs/path in file browser
 * Load GUIManager defaults from file
 * Wire all the settings updates through the app
-* Move pushFocusedObject to a ring buffer, or revamp it entirely for tabIndex
 * Folder-local config file
 * Split windows
 * Adjustable scroll lines in fileBrowser, get from OS if possible